MicrosoftDocs/winrt-api/windows.storage.streams/datawriter.md

 Writes data to an output stream.

 ## -remarks
 Instances of DataWriter objects do not support concurrent writes.
-An attempt to write concurrently or detach a stream from a DataWriter instance that is being written to will result in methods failing with the error ERROR_INVALID_OPERATION.
+If an application concurrently writes or detaches a stream from a DataWriter instance that is being written to the call to the object will fail with the error HRESULT_FROM_WIN32(ERROR_INVALID_OPERATION).

 ## -examples
 The following example shows how to write and read strings to an in-memory stream.
 For the full code sample, see [Reading and writing data sample](http://go.microsoft.com/fwlink/p/?linkid=231581).